Douglas coat of arms

 In 1899 he married Violet Mary, daughter of the late Lord Alfred Paget, and grand-daughter of the late Marquis of Anglesey.
 She died in June, 1908.

-The grandson of Provost (of GlaSGOW) Colin Campbell entailed the Blythswood estates in 1739 strictly on his heirs male.
+The grandson of Provost (of Glasgow) Colin Campbell entailed the Blythswood estates in 1739 strictly on his heirs male.
 On the failure of these in 1767, it passed, in terms of this entail, to James Douglas of Mains, the head of an ancient family settled in the parish of New Kilpatrick and county of Dumbarton.
 He assumed the title of Campbell of Blythswood, and dying in 1773 was succeeded in Blythswood, first by his elder son, John, who was killed at Martinique, and next by his younger son, Archibald, who was M.P. for the Glasgow District of Burghs.
 Both died unmarried, the latter in 1838.
 A third son, James, died a lieutenant in the 55th regiment in 1781.

 The Campbells of Blythswood in the direct line, having thus again failed, the Douglases of Mains for the second time furnished a successor to Blythswood, in the person of Archibald Douglas of Mains.
 He took the name of Campbell, and, under the entail, gave up the estate of Mains to his brother Colin.
-On his death in 1868 Archibald Campbells Campbell, his eldest son, succeeded (see Mains).
+On his death in 1868 Archibald Campbell Campbell, his eldest son, succeeded (see Mains).

-This page was last updated on 07 February 2010
+This page was last updated on 27 January 2022

 Click here to